traebracy/Single-Inheritance-and-Python/README.md

-# Single Inheritance and Python
+# Single Inheritance w/ Python

 This is a Python project focused on single inheritance in object-oriented programming.